-Name of child:

-Age of child: ALLERGY TO:

-DOB: This means << insert name >> must avoid ALL substances which contain or may contain

-Photo [list as appropriate]

-Emergency contact details:

-1) Symptoms

-2) << insert name >> . usual symptoms are

-Parent's name and contact numbers: [list as appropriate]

-(Parents/ Carers - please place usual symptoms of your child in this box):

-Additional contacts: Additional comments:

-Airways, Breathing, Consciousness

-If you are in any doubt about the severity of any symptoms always seek urgent medical attention (Call 999 for an ambulance and state Anaphylaxis.
-The first line treatment of anaphylaxis is Adrenaline (epinephrine) given by injection.)
+Name of child: Age of child: DOB: This means << insert name >> must avoid ALL substances which contain or may contain Photo Emergency contact details: [list as appropriate] Emergency contact details: 1) Symptoms 2) << insert name >> . usual symptoms are Parent's name and contact numbers: [list as appropriate] (Parents/ Carers - please place usual symptoms of your child in this box): Additional contacts: Additional comments: Airways, Breathing If you are in any doubt about the severity of medical attention (Call 999 for an ambulance treatment of anaphylaxis is Adrenaline (epin any symptoms always seek urgent and state Anaphylaxis.
+The first line